Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

-SSB 6430 directs the Health Care Authority (HCA) to suspend, rather than terminate, medical assistance benefits for individuals who are incarcerated or committed to a state hospital, starting July 1, 2017.
+SSB 6430 directs HCA to suspend, rather than terminate, medical assistance benefits for individuals who are incarcerated or committed to a state hospital, since July 1, 2017.
 The intent is to provide continuity of care for individuals upon reentry into the community.

-Learn more about the implementation of this bill by viewing:
+Learn more about the implementation of this bill:

-- A guidance document outlining the prior authorization process for incarcerated clients needing access to behavioral health services,
+- Prior authorization process guidance document: for incarcerated clients needing access to behavioral health services

 - SSB 6430 fact sheet